Any photos of the training schools and the boarding houses from 1968 (Click Here)

 As most of us head towards retirement we can still recollect those good old days involving boarding houses, parties and of course work and all those people we have met as the Class of 68.

 Just to see if the old memories are working – the PMG test what comes next Blue, Orange, Green, Brown,……… (the answer will be handed out next reunion).

 One thing that will never change, you will always be a 1968 TIT.

-Did you know that all current and past Telstra employees can get 10% discount on Telstra services by joining Telstra Alumni, they are also contributing $250 towards our 50 year reunion.
+Did you know that all current and past Telstra employees can get 10% discount on Telstra services by joining Telstra Alumni, Thanks for the $250 contribution to our recent reunion.
 Click here to join.